Definition of Matter

 There are types of matter different than the ordinary forms.

-Antimatter particles have the same mass as their corresponding subatomic particle, except that they have the opposite electrical charge and sometimes opposite spin.
+Antimatter particles have the same mass as their corresponding subatomic particles, except that they have the opposite electrical charge and sometimes opposite spin.

 Common antimatter particles are the positron, antiproton, and antineutron.